Skip to primary navigation Skip to content Skip to footer

 3. Risso’s Dolphins are Large Oceanic Dolphins

 Risso’s dolphins range in pod sizes from solitary animals to just a few individuals to several hundred.
 Everyone at Capt.
 Dave’s Dolphin Safari becomes electrified when Dana Point whale watching boats catch a glimpse of Risso’s dolphins in the water.
-These dolphins are considered the 5th largest dolphin species, with an average length and weight between 11-13 feet and 660 – 1,200 lbs, respectively.
+These dolphins are considered the 5th largest dolphin species, with an average length and weight between 11-13 feet and 660 – 1,200 lbs., respectively.
 When seen up close, these larger oceanic dolphins are just under one-half the size of some of our boats!
 Always bring your camera on your next Capt.
 Dave’s Dolphin and Whale Watching Safari, because seeing Risso’s dolphins are dolphins; you will want to show off to your friends and family.

 4. Risso’s Dolphins Have the Fewest Teeth of All the Toothed Whales